Miami Intermodal Center: Phase II: Mainline rail and intercity bus

-Phase II of Miami Airport Station consisted of mainline rail and intercity bus terminals connected to the Phase I station complex with a large pedestrian bridge.
-The facility has two stub-end island platforms, each served by two tracks.
-Construction of the facility began on May 18, 2011.
-Tri-Rail's Miami Airport station closed on September 12, 2011, for what was planned to be two years of construction.
-Hialeah Market station was upgraded with a temporary ticket office, additional parking, restrooms, and shuttle bus service to the airport.
-The closure was expected to save $10 million in construction costs.
-Amid design changes due to financial concerns, a ceremonial groundbreaking took place on September 27.
+Phase II of Miami Airport Station comprised mainline rail and intercity bus facilities connected to the Phase I complex by a pedestrian bridge.
+The station includes two stub-end island platforms served by four tracks.
+Construction began on May 18, 2011.
+Tri-Rail service at the old airport station was suspended on September 12, 2011, for a planned two-year construction period.
+During the closure, Hialeah Market station received temporary shuttle service to the airport.
+The closure was expected to reduce construction costs by $10 million.
+A ceremonial groundbreaking took place on September 27, 2011.